 If the reopening is approved, payment is reissued.
 If denied, the MAC will cite the reason (e.g., insufficient documentation, invalid exception).

-👉 Contact MedStates today to safeguard your Medicare reimbursements and maintain full compliance with 2025 CMS filing rules
+Contact MedStates today to safeguard your Medicare reimbursements and maintain full compliance with 2026 CMS timely filing rules

 Demo Description